Neckarwestheim: Buildings

 Liebenstein Castle was built in 1120.
 In 1982 it was bought by the municipality and passed on to an association.
 There is now a restaurant and a hotel at the castle.
 Next to the castle is a golf course.

 Economy and infrastructure

 The most important enterprise of Neckarwestheim is its nuclear power station carried on by the EnBW.

 Wine-growing

-150 wine-growers of Neckarwestheim and Ilsfeld's district Schozach joined together to the Wine-growing community Neckarwestheim eG. Neckarwestheim belongs to the wine area of Württemberg.
+150 wine-growers of Neckarwestheim and Ilsfeld's district Schozach joined to the Wine-growing community Neckarwestheim eG. Neckarwestheim belongs to the wine area of Württemberg.

 Traffic

 Neckarwestheim is located near the A81 and the B27.
 The nearest stations are located in Lauffen (Neckar) and Kirchheim (Neckar).

 Education

 In the town there's a primary school.
 The local library has around 13,000 media at its disposal.
 Apart from three communal kindergartens there is also a Protestant one in the town.